It always surprises me when I enter a weight room and see people weightlifting without a pair of lifting straps.

 Even for lower weight ranges, the added grip may provide more safety.
 But it’s for those low rep sets that lifters might notice the biggest difference.

-Unfortunately, I’ve encountered more than my fair share of unreliable lifting straps as a long-time fitness instructor.
-I’ve had some rip during a deadlift, and others cause painful blisters, which prompted me to do my research and explore the best lifting straps out there.
+Unfortunately, as a long-time fitness instructor, I’ve encountered more than my fair share of unreliable lifting straps.
+I’ve had some rips during a deadlift, and others cause painful blisters, prompting me to research and explore the best lifting straps.